JohanChristianJespersen/KTB1-mRNA/README.md

     - _Final_Closeloop_ - Closed-loop simulation: This Simulink file contains the simulation model for the continuous biopharmaceutical process with closed-loop control.

-    - _Final_Closeloop_actuator_ - Actuator & Sensor model: This Simulink file contains the simulation model sensor model and actuator handel to simulate more close to evaluate the control handle.
+    - _Final_Closeloop_actuator_ - Actuator & Sensor model: This Simulink file contains actuator and sensor models to increase the realism of the model.

     - _Final_Closeloop_five_ - Multiple disturbances: Simulink file introducing Gaussian-distributed variances, step function, ramp signal, a pulse generator that produces a sample-based pulse to the model.